CGCookie/blender-addon-updater/README.md

 updater.remove_pre_update_patterns = ["*.py","*.pyc"]
 ```

 The second line tells the updater to delete all .py and .pyc files prior to updating, no matter what.
-This why we don't need to also add *.py into the overwrite_patterns, because if the python files have already been removed, then there's no chance for the update to have a matching python file in the local install (and thus no need to check against overwriting rules).
+This why we don't need to also add *.py into the `overwrite_patterns`, because if the python files have already been removed, then there's no chance for the update to have a matching python file in the local install (and thus no need to check against overwriting rules).
 This setup also has the benefit of never leaving old, unused python code around. if module_new.py is used in one version but then removed in the next, this setup of pre-removing all py files ensures it is deleted.
 Note that this doesn't do anything to any other files.
 Meaning existing files such as blends, images, json etc will all be left alone.
-With the exception of blend files (as per overwrite_patterns above), they also won't be overwritten - even if there are updates.
+With the exception of blend files (as per `overwrite_patterns` above), they also won't be overwritten - even if there are updates.

 **Addon contains py files, resource files, and user/local configuration files**